 Whiteboard desk

-Instead of buying a mini whiteboard that needs to be stored when not using it I decided to visit my local IKEA shop and see what’s available.
+Instead of buying a mini whiteboard that needs to be stored when not used, I decided to visit my local IKEA and see what’s available.
 Besides “show your desk” threads I hit ikeahackers.net on a daily basis.
 While looking at tables, I noticed that the IKEA kitchen department sells customized tabletops.
 Each dimension is possible in almost every shape.
 I decided to order a 7 feet by 3 feet high-gloss white tabletop with a stainless steel edge.
 The Ikea employee asked where to put the sink, she was surprised when I told her that the tabletop was going to function as a desk.

 I chose to order the 2 inch thick tabletop as I need to have a desktop that is sturdy enough to hold the weight of a 27” I-mac and a 30” TFT screen.
 The stainless steel edge fits snug around the desk and covers each side; it doesn’t stick out and is not noticeable when typing.
-It looks fantastic however the downside is the price, it was more expensive than the table top itself.
-The alternative is a laminate cover that looks like it will be worn out easily, while spending most of my time behind my desk I thought it was worth the investment of buying the real thing.
+It looks fantastic!
+However the downside is the price, it was more expensive than the tabletop itself.
+The alternative is a laminate cover that looks like it will be worn out easily.
+While spending most of my time behind my desk I thought it was worth the investment of buying the real thing.

 The high-gloss finish acts as the whiteboard surface and works like a charm with any whiteboard markers.
 I left notes on my desk for multiple days and could be removed without leaving a trace.